Feb 2018 TODAY news magazine article: Pre-k to teens-

 Dear families, Please remember that during extra-ordinary times as adults our priority should be protecting our children and youth.
 It is important to make them feel safe by monitoring their access to news especially sensationalized media.
 Also, important is “checking in” by listening to what they are saying to you, to others and paying attention to their behaviors.
 Intentional conversations about safety measures that have been taken to ensure their safety and what to do if they feel unsafe is always a good idea.
-Lastly but not least, it is important to remind them how as UU’s the first principle of “inherent worth and dignity of everyone” begins with their own “inherent worth and dignity” and how much they are loved I am happy to be of service to you and your families if you need anything further.
-We will be addressing concerns of the children and youth with them when Religious Faith Formation resumes at appropriate levels for their ages.
+Lastly but not least, it is important to remind them how as UU’s the first principle of “inherent worth and dignity of everyone” begins with their own “inherent worth and dignity” and how much they are loved.
+I am happy to be of service to you and your families if you need anything further.

 - Talking with children about horrific news by Michelle Richards, UU Parenting blog, March 28, 2011